OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/includes/storsimple-install-update2-hotfix.md

     Confirm

-    This operation starts hello hotfix installation and could reboot one or both of hello controllers.
-If hello device is serving I/Os, these will not be disrupted.
-Are you sure you want toocontinue?
+    This operation starts the hotfix installation and could reboot one or both of the controllers.
+If the device is serving I/Os, these will not be disrupted.
+Are you sure you want to continue?
     [Y] Yes [N] No [?]
 Help (default is "Y"): Y
     ```
-4. Tipo **Y** quando richiesta tooconfirm hello installazione dell'hotfix.
+4. Digitare **Y** quando viene richiesto di confermare l'installazione dell'hotfix.
-5. Monitorare l'aggiornamento di hello utilizzando hello `Get-HcsUpdateStatus` cmdlet.
+5. Monitorare l'aggiornamento utilizzando il cmdlet `Get-HcsUpdateStatus` .

-    Hello output di esempio seguente viene illustrato hello aggiornamento in corso.
-Hello `RunInprogress` sarà `True` quando hello aggiornamento è in corso.
+    Il seguente output di esempio indica che l'aggiornamento è in corso.
+Il `RunInprogress` sarà `True` quando l'aggiornamento è in corso.

     ```
     Controller0>Get-HcsUpdateStatus